Grossglockner & Hohe Tauern – One of Europe's Great Alpine Drives, Privately

 Gallery

-Grossglockner High Alpine Road Austria
+Grossglockner High Alpine Road – hairpin bends above the treeline, Austria

-Pasterze Glacier Hohe Tauern National Park
+Pasterze Glacier, Hohe Tauern National Park – retreating since 1850

-Krimml Waterfalls – Austria's highest
+Krimml Waterfalls – 380 metres, Austria's highest

-Marmots in Hohe Tauern National Park
+Marmots in Hohe Tauern National Park, Austria

-Alpine landscape Hohe Tauern National Park
+Alpine landscape, Hohe Tauern National Park Austria

 Tunnel on the Grossglockner High Alpine Road